josephguzman1994/IllithidNova/README.md

   - `--calcsky_values`: Allows the user to provide custom values for the calcsky command.
   - `--headerkeys`: Generates header key information from .fits files without performing the entire DOLPHOT process.
   - `--phot`: Generates plots from the DOLPHOT photometry output.
+  - `--no_titles`: Removes any dynamically generated title information from plots in preparation for scientific publication
   - `--save_data`: Saves quality and distance filtered data sets to file.
   - `--pdf`: Specifies the plot outputs to PDF file, rather than display.